The Art And Science Of Accelerating Trust

 Pam Harper: Thanks Chris.
-I’m Pam Harper Founding Partner and CEO of Business Advancement Incorporated, and with me is Scott Harper, my business partner and husband.
-Hi, Scott.
+I’m Pam Harper, founding partner and CEO of Business Advancement Incorporated.
+And sitting right across from me, as always, is my business partner and husband, Scott Harper.
+Hi Scott.

-If this is your first time listening out there, the purpose of the Growth Igniters Radio is to spark new insights, inspiration, and immediately useful ideas for leaders to take themselves and their companies to the next level of success.
+Scott Harper: Hi Pam.
+It’s always a pleasure to be sitting across from you with another episode of Growth Igniters Radio.
+And as always, our purpose is to spark new insights, inspiration, and immediately useful ideas for visionary leaders to accelerate themselves and their companies to their next level of game-changing innovation growth and success.

-Pam, I have two words for you about today’s episode − Trust me.
+And Pam, I have two words for you about today’s episode Trust me.

 Pam Harper: Okay, I do.
 But then, we’ve had decades together to build that trust.

-But I don’t think that you should try that “Trust me” on somebody who doesn’t know you very well.
-Here’s the thing, if you consider the dozens, or even hundreds of personal interactions that we have that are essential to doing business − building strong trust, and building it quickly, can go a long way towards accelerating successful business outcomes.
+Pam Harper: But I don’t think that you should try that “Trust me” on somebody who doesn’t know you very well.
+Here’s the thing, if you consider the dozens, or even hundreds of personal interactions that we have that are essential to doing business, building strong trust, and building it quickly, can go a long way towards accelerating successful business outcomes.